 - For faculty and staff

-- Teaching and Learning Academy to help professors and educators develop models for flexible study paths and innovative pedagogies
+- Teaching and Learning Academy to help professors and educators develop models for flexible study pathways and innovative pedagogies

 - For the region